The Affordable Care Act (ACA) for Early Retirement: Your 2025 Guide

 Case Study: Sarah’s Early Retirement Journey

 Sarah, a 58-year-old retiree, left her job to chase her dream of traveling.
-Worried about healthcare costs, she leaned on the early retirement affordable care act and tools like a Coast FIRE calculator to plan her finances.
+Worried about healthcare costs, she leaned on ACA coverage during early retirement and tools like a Coast FIRE calculator to plan her finances.
 By keeping her MAGI at $35,000 through taxable account withdrawals, she snagged a Silver plan with a $200 monthly premium after subsidies, plus CSRs that slashed her deductible.
 This saved her thousands yearly, letting her retire with confidence.

 Bridging to Medicare